 As an educator, my goal is to help students develop a strong interest for learning that they can carry with them through the rest of their educational careers.
 I believe finding the right balance of instruction in the classroom is attainable by a combination of organized planning, hands on activities and strong motivation to be a part of the learning process.

-Dickinson College - BA, Spanish
+Undergraduate Degree: Dickinson College - Bachelor in Arts, Spanish

 Graduate Degree: The New School for Social Research - Master of Arts, Liberal Studies